All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 - sea fish, shrimp, crab meat;

-- mild cheeses, tofu, diet varieties of boiled sausage, dairy products;
+- mild cheeses, tofu, dietary cooked sausages, dairy products;

-- not strong tea and coffee (it is possible on milk), non-acid compotes and juices;
+- weak tea and coffee (with milk is fine), non-acidic compotes and juices;

 - cottage cheese, puddings, soufflé.